Special Values of Anticyclotomic L-functions Modulo \lambda: Introduction

 It can be shown that $G(n)$ acts simply transitively on the set of CM points of conductor $\mathcal{P}^{n}$ on the Shimura curve associated to some carefully chosen totally definite quaternion algebra $B$.
-Given a CM point $x$ of conductor $\mathcal{P}^{n}$ and a ring class character $\chi$ of the same conductor, we define the Gross-Zagier sum where $\psi$ is the $E_{l}$-valued function on the set of CM points, associated to $g$ via the Jacquet-Langlands correspondence.
+Let $l$ be a rational prime, and denote by $E_{l}$ the $l$-adically complete discrete valuation ring containing the Hecke eigenvalues of $g$, $\lambda$ its maximal ideal and $E_{\lambda}$ the residue field $E_{l}/\lambda$.
+Let us assume for now that $l\neq p$ to simplify the exposition of the introduction.
+Given a CM point $x$ of conductor $\mathcal{P}^{n}$ and a ring class character $\chi$ of the same conductor, we define the Gross-Zagier sum where $\psi$ is the $E_{l}$-valued function introduced in Definition \ref{function}.
+We note here that $\psi$ is chosen to be unique up to a unit in $E_{l}$.
+We also note that $\psi$ is not necessarily the newform but rather the Gross-Prasad test vector for the trivial character as we remark in Section $4$.
 In the light of the existing Gross-Zagier formula $($see Section 4$)$, our job is reduced to studying the $l$-adic valuation of this sum.
-More precisely, our goal is to prove an analogue of Proposition $4.1$ and Corollary $4.2$ in \cite{vatsal2} for a Hilbert modular form $g$ over a totally real field $F$, while removing the assumptions on $l$ and the order of $\chi_{0}$.
-Before we describe the results we obtained in this direction, we state Vatsal's result in which $\pi$ corresponds to a weight 2 newform $g$ for $\Gamma_{0}(N)$ such that $N$, $p$, and $D$ are pairwise relatively prime. \begin{theorem} Let $\chi_{0}$ be a given character of $G_{0}$ such that its order is prime to $p$.
-Then, under some restrictions on $l$ and the Hecke field of $g$, we have for all $n\gg0$ and $\chi=\chi_{0}\chi_{1}$, where $\mu$ is the smallest integer such that $a_{q}\not\equiv 1+q\mod\lambda^{\mu}$ for some $q\nmid pND$.\end{theorem} Note that the restriction on the Hecke field of $g$, which will be made clear in Section 5, was overlooked in \cite{vatsal2}.
-More importantly, we remark that (\ref{equation0}) is mistakenly given as an equality in \cite{vatsal2} due to an error made in the proof of Proposition 5.3 part (2).
-We mention here that in order to make the necessary corrections, we modify the definition of the constant $\mu$ from the one given in \cite{vatsal2}.
-We say a bit more about these issues in Section 5.
+Before we describe the results we obtained in this direction, we state Vatsal's result in which $\pi$ corresponds to a weight 2 newform $g$ for $\Gamma_{0}(N)$ such that $N$, $p$, and $D$ (the discriminant of the imaginary quadratic extension $K/\mathbb{Q}$) are pairwise relatively prime.
+Write $N=N^{+}N^{-}$ where $N^{-}$ is divisible only by primes that are inert in $K$.
+We assume that $N^{-}$ is squarefree and divisible by an odd number of primes.
+This last assumption guarantees that the twisted $L$-function $L(\pi,\chi,s)$ has a functional equation with sign $+1$ for all anticyclotomic characters $\chi$ of $K$ with $p$-power conductor.